Total net assets of the fund

 Significant projects supported by the FSTI last year include:

-- Set-up of by financial institutions, FinTechs and technology companies, as well as regional cybersecurity hubs under the
+- Set-up of by financial institutions, FinTechs and technology companies;

 - projects to experiment, develop and deploy innovative solutions using emerging technologies;

-- projects to promote AIDA adoption amongst financial institutions and FinTech firms; and
+- (AIDA) projects to promote AIDA adoption amongst financial institutions and FinTech firms; and

 Financial Sector Activities

-- Equity capital market: The , first launched in 2019 to support listings on the Singapore Exchange as well as training and research initiatives that enrich our public equity research ecosystem, was enhanced in September 2021 to expand the scope of support provided for listings and research talent development.
+- Equity capital market: supported listings on the Singapore Exchange as well as training and research initiatives that enrich our public equity research ecosystem.

-- Foreign exchange market: More liquidity takers and multi-dealer platforms were supported under the Foreign Exchange E-Trading Ecosystem Grant Scheme, which aims to build an FX e-trading ecosystem in Singapore.
+- Foreign exchange market: Key liquidity providers and multi-dealer platforms were supported under the Foreign Exchange E-Trading Ecosystem (FXET) Grant Scheme.

 - Fund Domiciliation: Take up for the remained strong in 2022.
 The VCCGS has been extended for a further two years till 2025, to continue encouraging VCC adoption by global and regional fund managers.

 - Green Finance: The supported corporates, particularly small and medium-sized enterprises, in accessing green financing.
 The SLGS has been extended till 2028 to support the growth of Singapore’s green and transition finance market.